Showing posts with label psychiatric beds. Show all posts

 The statistics about the incarcerated mentally ill in the USA are reviewed and the numbers are significant.
 Twenty percent of the incarcerated population or 350,000 people per day are estimated to have serious mental illness.

-The problems that I have written about on this blogs for years are highlighted including the declining length of stay and what the authors called revolving door admissions.
+The problems that I have written about on this blog for years are highlighted including the declining length of stay and what the authors called revolving door admissions.
 They point out that schizophrenia has the second highest readmission rate at 1 month compared with any other diagnosis (congestive heart failure is first).
 The lengths of stay are not generally long enough to allow for adequate stabilization of severe psychiatric disorders and they provide the references.
 I see this population of people as a steady state group that goes from jail to homelessness to a short stay in the hospital.
 Substance use disorders are generally not addressed or treated in a cursory manner.

 The paper's strength is that they provide an estimate of what a reasonable number of psychiatric beds is for a given populations.
 The Royal College of Psychiatrists established a standard that would give psychiatric patients the same access to high quality medical care as medical and surgical patients.
 That includes 4 hour maximum time to wait for admission.
 They also said that bed occupancy should not exceed 85% to allow for emergency admissions and the length of stay figure should be 2-4 weeks to allow for real improvement.
 Using those parameters a US expert consensus group estimated that 50-60 publicly funded beds per 100,000 population were necessary.
 In case there is any difficulty reading the above graph, the point plotted was 25 beds per 100,000 US inhabitants - well below the estimated number.
 In my home state of Minnesota, that number falls off the precipice to 3 publicly funded beds per 100,000!